The Entrepreneur and the Bus

 Once trust has eventually been established, the leader must set the ground rules for engagement.
 This likely means that a protocol will be created for exchanging ideas.
 It likely means that all members of the team will be expected to contribute and participate.
 It means that debate and disagreement will be encouraged.
 And it means that everyone agrees to buy-in to the process.

-When the conversation has concluded, the entrepreneur has to step up and show real leadership.
-This means processing the various facts that have been presented and making a decision accordingly.
+When the conversation has concluded, the entrepreneur must step up and show real leadership.
+This means processing the various facts that have been presented and deciding accordingly.
 Sometimes these decisions are extremely difficult – and that’s a very good thing.
 It means that the debate was compelling and strong arguments were made all the way around.
 It’s possible that the discussion will result in the need for additional information.
-But eventually when all of the facts are in and all of the points have been made, a final decision must be made.
+But eventually when all the facts are in and all the points have been made, a final decision must be made.
 Ceding such a decision to a “committee” for consensus is not a display of leadership.
 The entrepreneur must explain the rationale behind the final decision and make certain that everyone feels that what they offered was sufficiently considered.
 Ultimately, everyone on the team must get on board and fully support the final decision.
 That doesn’t mean they have to fully agree with it – but they must be totally supportive.
 If a team member is not supportive, considerable damage can be done to the culture and to the process for making future decisions.

 Great entrepreneurial leaders know how to foster healthy debate among team members and then make the final decision.
-A great team does not need to function with consensus, but does need to respect and support the final decision.
+A great team does not need to function with consensus but does need to respect and support the final decision.

 This blog is being written in tandem with my book, “An Entrepreneur’s Words to Live By,” available on Amazon.com in paperback and Kindle (My Book), as well as being available in all of the other major eBook formats.